johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/ToolsMenu/Aliases/README.md

       "Redirect aliases file validated and saved."
     - If your configuration is invalid, you will see the following:
       "The redirects are not valid, please correct."
+      - **Note:** When you reapply focus to the textarea to fix your configuration, the invalid message will disappear; it will reappear if you attempt to submit another invalid configuration.
       - For troubleshooting assistance, see: [Troubleshooting : Invalid Redirects](#invalid-redirects).